joef551/camel-cql/readme.md

 <h2 id="cqlstatement">CQL Statement</h2>

-So to recap: A CQL component self-injects all client beans that is locates and the client beans can be injected with any number of CQL statements.
+So to recap; a CQL component self-injects all [Client](#client) beans that it locates and these Client beans are injected with any number of CQL statements.
 Recall that you can either explicitly inject a certain set of CQL statements into the client or you can let the client self-inject all the CQL statements that it locates in its respective bean factory.

 This section lists and describes all of the properties for the CQL statement bean.
 All of these properties correlate to those found in the [Cassandra Statement](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Statement.html) class.